usaid-cs/yesterday-i-learned/random.md

 1. Apparently displays can appear to have a ["jelly-like" effect](https://www.xda-developers.com/oneplus-is-aware-of-the-jelly-scrolling-effect-some-oneplus-5-owners-are-reporting/) if contents are scrolled while upside down.
 1. "9H hardness", frequently used to quantify tempered glass screen protectors, is [well under 6 on mohs hardness scale.](http://www.moutfitters.com/blog/true-hardness-tempered-glass-screen-protector/) There does not appear to be a conversion table available, because pencil hardness is a colour scale.
 1. Over the years, more useless elements have been added to TF2.
 This slows down the game.
 In response, [Valve made the game look even worse](https://www.youtube.com/watch?v=w1W5DU4zmAA) so as to maintain a decent framerate.
-1. "Dickbuttery" is the term for putting dickbutts everywhere.
 1. Hiring more people doesn't [always] make projects finish quicker.
 9 people can't make a baby in a month.
 1. A [Hall sensor](https://en.wikipedia.org/wiki/Hall_effect_sensor) senses changes in magnetic field, and varies the output voltage accordingly.
 1. If you use ["wide gamut"](https://en.wikipedia.org/wiki/Wide-gamut_RGB_color_space) displays, what you show on it should use 16-bit colours, or you will see some polarising effect on the image.